carpentries/docs.carpentries.org/source/workshops/instructors.md

 * If your institution’s library does laptop rentals, rent 1-2 laptops and set them up with the software before the workshop and keep them on hand as loaners during the workshop.

 ###
-    **Talking About the Code of Conduct**
+**About the Code of Conduct**

 The [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) is a key tool for fostering and upholding an inclusive, respectful learning environment.
 But for people who are new to the idea of a Code of Conduct, it can be a little awkward to talk about.
 Here is a sample of how you might introduce the Code of Conduct – please do not use this verbatim, but adapt it to your own audience and style of introduction:

 The Carpentries is a community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.

 What kinds of behaviours are expected?

 All interactions should be professional regardless of platform: either online or in-person.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all Carpentries events and platforms: